roeszler/kapthol/README.md

 ### Unsolved Bugs
 ___
-- The 'contact us' (```/index.html#contact```) selection, should make contact underline in nav bar when selected, even though it is on the same index.html page.
+- The 'contact us' (```/index.html#contact```) selection, should make the contact lettering in the menu become underline in nav bar when the section selected.
+As a majority of the navigation elements are designed to link to id's on the same page (ie function as a "single page site"), I have not yet solved this problem using just html or css.

-  - Once I have progressed in the learning modules, I plan to use some form of JavaScript / JQuery to make relative nav bar section appear active on page id selection.
+  - __However__ - once I have progressed in the learning modules, I plan to use some form of JavaScript / JQuery to make relative nav bar section appear active on page id selection.
 This will likely involve the use of a element like : ```window.location.href```.

 ## 9. Validator Testing
 ___